+Last Name: First Name: Middle Name:

 myShelton A# Date of Birth: Gender:

 Mailing Address: City, State: Zip Code:

 Email: Home Phone: Cell Phone:

-Emergency Contact: • Phone Number:
+Emergency Contact: Phone Number:

-Describe the change in health status. ·
+Describe the change in health status.

-Are you taking any medication s?
+Are you taking any medications?
 Yes No

 If yes, then list the medication

-(name, dosage and frequency)
+(name, dosage and frequency).

+1

-the Nursing Programs, and clinic necessary to protect my health care.
-I acknowledge the informa cal instructor(s) of any change and well-being as well as the l ation contained in this form is f study to inform my course coordinator, the Director of in my health status.
-I understand that this disclosure is health and well-being of patients for whom I may provide accurate, current, and complete.
-I am aware that ismissal from the SSCC Nursing Program.
-Date:
+I understand it is my responsibility throughout the program of study to inform my course coordinator, the Director of the Nursing Programs, and clinical instructor(s) of any change in my health status.
+I understand that this disclosure is necessary to protect my health and well-being as well as the health and well-being of patients for whom I may provide care.
+I acknowledge the information contained in this form is accurate, current, and complete.
+I am aware that falsification of any health information is sufficient cause for dismissal from the SSCC Nursing Program.
+Student Signature: Date:

 To be completed by physician:

 Please indicate below if the student who is currently under your care is able to participate in the SSCC Nursing Program at this time considering his or her current medical state and ability to perform the required Essential Functions.

-/es No
+Yes No

-Please list any restrictions or co mments:
+Please list any restrictions or comments:

-Date: \\\

-Physician Signature: \\\\\
+Physician Signature: Date: